wazo-platform/wazo-test-helpers/README.md

 xivo-test-helpers
 =================

-Common test helpers used in XiVO
+Common test helpers used in Wazo

 To install
 ----------